 The maximum class size is 20 children in each session based on square footage of the current location.
 A teaching staff-child ratio of at least 1:10 will be maintained at all times to encourage adult-child interactions and promote activity among children.
-The elementary principal will maintain a current list of available substitutes for both the teacher and teacher assistant.
 Should one of the teaching staff need to temporarily leave the room, the teacher will call the elementary office and the principal will arrange for coverage of the classroom to maintain the staff-child ratio.

-Inclusion
+Inclusion QPPS 9